Guilty of Plagiarism

 tiffany stone cabochon gemstones

-I used to have many photos like this on my website and on social media.
-Each time I bought cabochons, I took a photograph like this.
+I used to have many photos like this on my website and social media.
+I took a photograph like this each time I bought cabochons.

-This was now getting beyond a joke, but there was still more to come.
+This was now getting beyond a joke, but there was more to come.

 Take a look at the next couple of photos.
-The first is also from the Facebook page of Lumina Jewellery.
+The first is also from Lumina Jewellery's Facebook page.
 I'm assuming it's them and their supplier in India choosing labradorite.

 labradorite cabochon gemstones